yang-hub/nebula-docs/docs-2.0-en/gql-guide/ddl/graph/create.md

 ### `<graph name>`

 Specifies the name of the graph.
 The `<graph name>` is an identifier.
-For more information about identifiers, see [Rules for identifiers](../../overview/keywords-identifiers.md#rules-for-naming-identifiers).
+For more information about identifiers, see [Rules for naming identifiers](../../overview/keywords-identifiers.md#rules-for-naming-identifiers).

 ### `<typed>`